 Students seeking admission to the College of Veterinary Medicine must show evidence of intellectual ability and achievement, as well as personal preparedness for the program.
-Prior to entering the college, applicants must have completed 60 semester hours with a 2.8 minimum GPA on a 4.0 scale.
-Alternatively, students who achieve a GPA of 3.3 over the last two years of college work will be considered to have met the minimum entry requirement.
-Courses taken during these two years must be at the junior or senior level.
-Applicants must have taken the general examination of the Graduate Record Examination on or after October 1, 2002.
+Prior to entering the college, applicants must have completed 60 semester hours including the following required courses.

-The following required courses must be completed by the end of the spring term of the year for which the application is being made:
+The following required courses must be completed by the end of the spring term of the year of matriculation into the program.

 8 semester credits each

 Physics + lab

 6 semester credits each

 The majority of students apply during the fall of their junior year in college.
 It is not necessary to have completed a bachelor’s degree program before applying.

 To apply, students must follow the instructions on the current Virginia-Maryland College of Veterinary Medicine admissions website,

 http://www.vetmed.vt.edu/academics/dvm/admissions, and submit a completed Veterinary Medical Colleges Application Service (VMCAS) application prior to the year they seek admission.